BestTimesToVisit.com Logo

 safety

-Cartagena is generally safe for tourists, but be aware of your surroundings, especially at night.
-Avoid walking alone on deserted beaches or dimly lit streets.
-Keep your valuables secure and out of sight, and be wary of overly friendly strangers offering unsolicited tours or 'gifts' – they might be a prelude to a scam.
+Cartagena is generally safe for tourists, but be aware of your surroundings, especially in crowded areas like Getsemani or near the public markets.
+Keep valuables out of sight, and be cautious of overly friendly strangers offering unsolicited help or tours – they might be leading you to a scam.
+Stick to well-lit, populated areas at night.

 culture